precice/precice.github.io/content/docs/docs-meta/publish-to-pdf.md

 ## Build process

-The repository-root `pdf-docs.sh` script performs the complete build directly with Hugo.
+The `tools/pdf-docs.sh` script performs the complete build directly with Hugo.
 It performs four steps:

 1. Hugo renders the PDF outputs and selected documentation pages into a